AtomPilz-DevTeam/StationofDoomPlugin/README.md

 How To (Compiling Jar From Source)
 ------
-To compile Paper, you need JDK 17 and an internet connection.
+To compile the plugin, you need JDK 17 and an internet connection.

 Clone this repo and run `gradle shadowJar` from your terminal.
 You can find the compiled jar in the project root's `build/libs` directory.